V1niciusSouz4/Api-fastifyAndNewFeatures/README.md

 - [X] it should be possible to register;
 - [X] it should be possible to authenticate;
 - [X] it should be possible to get logged profile;
-- [ ] it should be possible to get number of check-ins performed by the logged-in user;
+- [X] it should be possible to get number of check-ins performed by the logged-in user;
 - [X] it should be possible the user obtains your check-ins history;
-- [ ] it should be possible the user get nearby gyms;
+- [X] it should be possible the user get nearby gyms (up to 10km);
-- [ ] it should be possible the user get gyms by name;
+- [X] it should be possible the user get gyms by name;
 - [X] it should be possible the user make check-in in your gym;
-- [ ] it should be possible validate the check-in of one user;
+- [x] it should be possible validate the check-in of one user;
 - [X] it should be possible to register a gym;